-Update: Amazon Fire Phone's price drop in the US and recent UK launch are now considered.
+Update: Amazon Fire Phone's new unlocked version, price drop in the US and recent UK launch are now considered.
 Neither has changed our stance on the phone's performance and strict on-contract AT&T and O2 availability.

 Jumping into a highly competitive space, like the smartphone market, is risky.
 But if there's a company out there that could do it with a chance of success, it's Amazon.
 Its Fire Phone is the company's first stab at it, and we're going to find out how well it fares against the competition.